learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 ### 4.1 Data Distribution

+At the beginning of the parallel algorithm, the root process (rank 0) broadcasts the total number of elements `n` using `MPI_Bcast`.
+This ensures that all processes know the global problem size before data partitioning begins.

-During data distribution, the function `ComputeScatterInfo` is invoked.
-It calculates:
+To divide the input array among processes, the helper function `ComputeScatterInfo` is used.
+Given the total number of elements `n` and the number of processes `p`, it computes two arrays:

-- `counts[i]` — the number of elements assigned to process *i*,
+- `counts[i]` — the number of elements to be sent to process *i*;
-- `displs[i]` — the displacement (offset) of each block within the global array.
+- `displs[i]` — the starting index of process *i* within the global input array.

-This ensures an almost even distribution of data, even when `n % p != 0`.
-`MPI_Scatterv` then uses these arrays to distribute the corresponding subarray to each process.
+The distribution is nearly uniform: each process receives either
+`⌊n / p⌋` or `⌊n / p⌋ + 1` elements.
+The first `n % p` processes receive one additional element to account for uneven division.

+These arrays (`counts` and `displs`) are passed to `MPI_Scatterv`, which performs the actual data distribution.
+Rank 0 uses `MPI_Scatterv` to send to each process the contiguous block of the input array that corresponds to its assigned region.
+As a result, each process obtains a local subarray of size `counts[rank]`, stored in the local buffer.

+Immediately after receiving its block, each process performs a local sort with `std::ranges::sort(static local)`.
+This ensures that each local fragment is internally ordered before entering the odd–even global exchange phases.

 ### 4.2 Local Work

-Each process receives its portion of the global array and performs a local sort of that subarray using
+After distribution, each process receives its portion of the global array in the vector `local`.
-`std::ranges::sort(local)`.

-At this stage, every process holds a **locally sorted fragment**, but this does not imply global ordering.
-Different processes may hold value ranges that overlap with each other.

-Local sorting is required to ensure that block-wise comparisons during the odd–even transposition phases produce correct global movement of elements.
+Since the parallel algorithm is based on exchanging already sorted blocks, each process performs a local sort:

+    if (local_n > 1) {
+        std::ranges::sort(local);
+    }

+This ensures that the block it owns is internally ordered before participating in the global odd–even transposition.

+During subsequent phases, each process:

+• keeps its block sorted at all times,
+• exchanges boundary elements with its left or right neighbor when required by the phase parity,
+• merges two sorted blocks and retains only the portion corresponding to its rank (lower half for left process, upper half for right process).

+Local sorting happens only once; the resulting global order emerges progressively across odd–even phases.

 ### 4.3 Neighbor Exchanges (Odd–Even Transposition Phases)

-The main part of the MPI algorithm consists of repeated odd–even transposition phases.
-This approach parallels the idea of the sequential bubble sort, but operations are performed on whole blocks of data rather than on individual neighboring elements.
+The MPI algorithm implements a distributed variant of **odd–even transposition sort**, analogous to the sequential bubble sort but operating on blocks of data rather than individual elements.

-A total of `n` global phases is executed, where `n` is the number of elements in the input array.
+A total of **`n` global phases** is executed, where `n` is the size of the input array.
-This corresponds to the worst-case number of iterations needed for bubble sort to reach a fully ordered state.
+This matches the upper bound on bubble-sort–style passes required to guarantee complete sorting.

-In each phase the following steps are performed:
+Each global phase performs the following actions:

+1. **Determine phase parity**

-1. The algorithm determines whether the current phase number is even or odd.
+   The algorithm checks whether the current phase number is even or odd.

-2. Based on phase parity and process rank, each process computes the rank of its neighbor with which it may need to exchange data.
-   Depending on the situation, the partner may be either the preceding or the following process in rank order.
+   This defines which global index pairs must be compared during the phase.

+2. **Compute the neighbor process (partner)**

+   Based on:
+   • phase parity,
+   • process rank,
+   • block boundaries (`displs`),

+   each process determines whether it should communicate with the previous rank or the next rank.

-3. If the computed partner rank falls outside the valid range of processes, the exchange for this phase is skipped.
+   If the computed partner lies outside the valid range `[0, p-1]`, the process skips this phase.

-4. Otherwise, the process performs a two-way exchange of its sorted block using `MPI_Sendrecv`, receiving the partner’s block into a temporary buffer.

-5. The local block and the received block are merged into a single sorted sequence.

-6. Each process keeps only the part of the merged sequence that corresponds to its position in the global order:
+3. **Exchange boundary elements with the partner**

+   When a valid partner exists, the two processes exchange the boundary element(s) using `MPI_Sendrecv`.
+   Each process sends:
+   • either its local maximum (right boundary),
+   • or its local minimum (left boundary),
+   depending on the direction of exchange.

+4. **Resolve boundary conflicts**

+   After receiving a value from the partner process, each process updates its own boundary:
+   • processes on the “left” keep the minimum,
-   processes with a smaller rank keep the lower portion; processes with a larger rank keep the upper portion.
+   • processes on the “right” keep the maximum.

+   This mimics the logic of bubble sort: small values drift left, large values drift right.

-As these phases progress, smaller values gradually drift toward processes with lower ranks, and larger values toward processes with higher ranks.
+As phases progress, values gradually move across process boundaries toward their globally correct positions.
-This reproduces the logic of odd–even transposition sorting at the level of distributed data blocks.
+After enough phases, all elements across all processes become fully sorted.

 ### 4.4 Gathering and Finalization

-After all odd–even transposition phases have been completed, each process holds a block that is locally sorted and positioned correctly relative to blocks on neighboring ranks.
+After all odd–even transposition phases are completed, each process holds a block that is both **locally sorted** and **globally positioned correctly** relative to neighboring processes.

-The final steps are performed by the root process:
+The finalization consists of two steps handled by the root process:

+1. **Collecting results**

-1. All local blocks are collected into a single global array using `MPI_Gatherv`, which reconstructs the original data layout based on the previously computed `counts` and `displs` arrays.
+   All processes send their local sorted blocks to the root using
+   `MPI_Gatherv`, which reconstructs the full array according to the previously computed `counts` and `displs`.
+   This ensures that each block is placed back into its original position in the global sequence.

+2. **Producing the final output**

-2. The assembled array on the root is taken as the final result.
+   The array assembled on the root process represents the final sorted sequence.
-   Since the odd–even transposition algorithm guarantees that the global ordering is correct after the required number of phases, no additional processing is necessary.
+   Since odd–even transposition guarantees global correctness after the full set of phases, no further adjustments are required.

-At this point, the fully sorted array is available on the root process and can be returned as the final output of the parallel algorithm.
+At this stage, the fully ordered array is available on the root process and becomes the final result of the parallel sorting procedure.

 ## 5. Implementation Details